Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

     ]
     ```

-1. Now go to Azure Portal --> Azure Active Directory --> Enterprise Applications and search for the application you created earlier.
+1. Now go to Azure Portal --> Azure Active Directory --> **Enterprise Applications** and search for the application you created earlier.
 Record the `Object ID` found here.

 1. Now create a role assignment.
-Replace the `<aadPrincipalId>` with `Object ID` you recorded above (note this is NOT the same as Object ID visible from the app registrations view).
+Replace the `<aadPrincipalId>` with `Object ID` you recorded above (note this is **NOT** the same as Object ID visible from the app registrations view you saw earlier).
 Also replace `<myResourceGroup>` and `<myCosmosAccount>` accordingly in the below.
 Replace `roleDefinitionId>` with the value fetched from running the above command.
 Then run in Azure CLI:

     ```azurecli-interactive
     resourceGroupName='<myResourceGroup>'